reselbob/gumballs/README.md

 or, if you have the later version of Docker Desktop installed

-`cd docker-compose && docker-compose up -d`
+`cd docker-compose && docker compose up -d`

 ## Installing the Gumball Supplier API